cdzuwa/Machine-Learning-Knowledge-Vault/README.md

 # Machine-Learning-Knowledge-Vault
-This repo contains a list of core ML reference and learning materials

-This is by no means a comprehensive list on  ML/AI.
-However, I find that these books tackle a wide range of subjects one is likely to encounter in machine learning.
-Although I have included application-specific books, such as those on computer vision, I have intentionally left out others, like those in NLP.
-A good number of these books cover knowledge that can be applied across almost any field of machine learning.
-You might also note that a significant portion of these books are more focused on theory than on hands-on practice.
-I firmly believe that there is nothing as practical as a good theory.
-For more hands-on books, there are plenty available, some of which are free.
-Recent developments in ML can be found on [arXiv](https://arxiv.org/) as the field is evolving rapidly.
-I also think it's important to have a look at ML theses from different universities.
-It helps to see how other people approach ML.
-In addition to books on ML, I have added a few on mathematics.
-I think one gains a deeper understanding of the underlying concepts by also having a passion for pure/applied mathematics.
-Some of the fields I would definitely recommend include Abstract Linear Algebra, Abstract Algebra (groups), Measure Theory and Integration, Manifolds, Real, Complex, and Functional Analysis.
-Most of these are taught in sequence on [this YouTube channel](https://www.youtube.com/channel/UCdwo4k1RQHTcq_-WS7Cazqg).

 ## 1. [Pattern Recognition and Machine Learning](https://www.springer.com/gp/book/9780387310732) - Christopher M. Bishop

 ## 2. [Machine Learning: A Probabilistic Perspective](https://mitpress.mit.edu/books/machine-learning-1) - Kevin P. Murphy